 SOC 305.
 Culture and Personality (3)

 Prerequisite: Completion of the lower division writing requirement.
 Preparatory: ANTH 150, PSY 150 or SOC 150.
 Cross-cultural study of the development of individual personality in the socio-cultural milieu.
-Special attention is given to child-rearing practices, social personality, social character, mental health and illness, and deviant behavior in several Western and non-Western societies.
-Not to be taken …
+Special attention is given to child-rearing practices, social personality, social character, mental health and illness, and conforming and deviant behavior in several Western and non-Western societies.
+Not to …

 SOC 306.
-Jewish Communal and Family Structure (3)
+Sociology of Jewish Families and Communities (3)